 (And if you want to find out how to conduct your market research for free, just click here!)

 Do you want to know what services/products the people in your area are willing and available to buy?
 Well, why not ask them directly?
 This is the power of focus groups and surveys.
 Traditionally, all you had to do is hand out a small sheet of questions in the form of a questionnaire to willing people.
 But this classic way is more difficult and less efficient in the age of the Internet.
 The easier way is to use available online services to run and analyze your survey.
 Yes, you can make use of the internet to run surveys.
 Facebook, for example, can be used to run polls and hold surveys in questionnaire form.
 Survey Monkey is a great tool.
 They offer both free and paid services.
 Quizzes are also a great way to get customer insights, test ideas, generate leads, and get a sense of where your audience is on their journey.

-    If you still have questions on how to conduct market research and validate your results, you can sign up for my on-demand course, "Conducting Effective Market Research for the Low-Low," today.
+If you still have questions on how to conduct market research and validate your results, you can sign up for my on-demand course, "Conducting Effective Market Research," today.